Charles Patrick Davis, MD, PhD

 - The prognosis (outcomes) of mucormycosis infections range from fair to poor; there is about a 50% death rate that rises to about 85% for rhinocerebral and GI infections.

-- Prevention of mucormycosis centers on avoidance of risk factors (see above), but not all infections are likely to be prevented; there is no vaccine for mucormycosis.
+- Prevention of mucormycosis centers on avoidance or control of risk factors (see above), but not all infections are likely to be prevented; there is no vaccine for mucormycosis.

 - Research shows mucormycosis infection incidences are increasing, especially with immunosuppressed individuals; more research may occur as the number of infections increase.